-This month is an important one as it is a chance to honour the accomplishments of people of black heritage in every area of society.
+Black history month is an important opportunity to honour the accomplishments of people of black heritage in every area of society.

 The theme this year was #Proudtobe and we invited colleagues and homeless residents to share what they’re proud to be.